 Many authors are asked what ideas or themes they gravitate towards.
-Not me, mind you, I’ve never been interviewed by a magazine (ironically, I started writing this at the beginning of the month then was interviewed by Utopia SF a week later; but more on that soon.
-Maybe I should write about how I’ve never published a book?).
+I started writing this post at the beginning of the month and then was interviewed by Utopia SF a week later; good timing considering I was already thinking about these questions.
 I don’t think limiting yourself as an author or reader to one specific genre or theme is unhealthy necessarily, but I think it’s an important question to consider!
 Maybe you find you’re stuck writing about “loss” or “loneliness” in every piece you do.
 Not a bad thing, but recognizing it could encourage you to try something new.
 Or maybe you find that you are directionless; writing lots of flashy action or steamy romance with no real depth or characterization.

 Although it is a scary question, I did a personal inventory.
 What ideas or themes do I gravitate towards?
-Idea-wise I know I love writing action, but I also know that I struggle with making my perspective feel close enough.
-Based on the feedback I have received from rejection letters: I excel at worldbuilding; broad, writing sweeping strokes that capture images.
+Prose-wise I know I love writing action, but I also know that I struggle with making my perspective feel close enough.
+Based on the feedback I have received from rejection letters: One place I that I get positive responses about is my worldbuilding: writing broad, sweeping strokes that capture a setting, character, or idea.
 Probably because I love writing things like that.
 However, making the story’s lens feel close enough to cause an audience to care about the character’s struggle on a personal level is difficult for me.
 That’s where much of my recent writing has been focused; on developing protagonists people can either identify with or care about, hopefully both.

 As per themes I frequent; I’d have to say "redemption" and "perspective" are focal points in my short fiction.
 When it comes to redemption, I love the thought of an individual striving to find acceptance.
 What they find differs: whether it is a revelation about life, the decision to change themselves on some fundamental level, or the very approval they crave; there is something about these types of stories that resonate with me.